Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Experiment

 \subsection{Experiment setup}

-The model training in this paper is deployed on systems including Python=3.6, Pytorch-gpu=1.5.0, GeForce RTX-3090 running on Linux.
-In order to evaluate the performance of our EGADS in addressing challenges related to sampling efficiency, safety, we respectively designed corresponding experiments to answer each of these questions.
-Our experiments were conducted on a benchmark called "Gym-carla," a third-party environment for OpenAI gym that is used with the CARLA simulator\cite{dosovitskiy2017carla}.
-Additionally, unlike the official CARLA leaderboard, gym-carla can conveniently verify RL algorithms.
-In order to comprehensively evaluate the performance of our EGADS, we utilized five maps in CARLA, including town01, town03, town04, town05 and town06, as illustrated for details in \hyperref[sec:appendixA3]{Appendix A.3}.
-We present the hyperparameter settings for the methods in \hyperref[sec:appendixA7]{Appendix A.7}.
-Particularly, we contributed an expert dataset $\mathcal{D}_{e}$ collected through human expert steering wheel control, with further details provided in \hyperref[sec:appendixA4]{Appendix A.4}.
+Models were trained on an NVIDIA RTX 3090 GPU using Python 3.8.
+Our experiments were conducted on a benchmark called Gym-carla, a third-party environment for OpenAI gym that is used with the CARLA simulator\cite{dosovitskiy2017carla}.
+In our experiments, the NFRL series models and baseline methods were trained in Town03 (random) and evaluated across four scenarios: Town03, Town04, Town05, and Town06.
+These scenarios are abbreviated as Town03-Town06, encompassing both random and roundabout modes.
+Town03 simulates a realistic urban environment with diverse features such as tunnels, intersections, roundabouts, curves, and turnaround bends.
+Descriptions of other maps are provided in Appendix ~\ref{sec:appendixA1}.
+Here, "random" refers to randomly selected intersections and driving scenarios, while "roundabout" focuses specifically on roundabout intersections.
+We present the hyperparameter settings for the methods in Appendix ~\ref{sec:appendixA6}.
+Particularly we contribute a dataset of human expert $\mathcal{D}_{expert}$ via G29 steering wheel, with further details provided in Appendix ~\ref{sec:appendixA2} description.